-- □ Instead of writing a practice paragraph, your student will practice the new skill of making an outline. - □ Together, read the student instruction sheet "Writing an Opinion Essay." - □ Write a practice outline. - Choose an essay topic from the list in Appendix B-21 and -22 ("Essays That Persuade").
+- ☐ Together, read the student instruction sheet "Writing an Opinion Essay." - □ Write a practice outline. - 1.
+Choose an essay topic from the list in Appendix B-17 to B-18 ("Essays That Persuade").
 You may select the topic for him or offer him two or three choices.
-Be aware that a number of topics on this list are not appropriate for younger students, since they require more advanced and/or abstract reasoning skills and/ or discuss academic subjects a younger student will not have studied yet. - 2.
+Be aware that a number of topics on this list are not appropriate for younger students, since they require more advanced and/or abstract reasoning skills and/or discuss academic subjects a younger student will not have studied yet. - 2.
 On the "Opinion Essay Practice Worksheet," have the student first write his opinion in the form of a thesis statement. - 3.
 Next, have him brainstorm thoroughly (10-20 ideas) on the blank lines. - 4.
 Work together to choose his three main points and develop the outline.
 Follow the student instructions.
 He will not need to write a practice paragraph for this lesson.
 Instead, focus on making a clear, orderly outline. - 5.
 It is not uncommon for a young writer to mix up the construction of an outline.
 Again, make sure he understands parallelism.
 An example from the lesson follows.
 Refer to your English handbook for clarification or a more in-depth understanding of the subject.
 Go over the following information with your student to help him grasp this important concept.